mvindahl/interword-c64/README.md

 See [this wiki page](https://github.com/mvindahl/interword-c64/wiki/Building-from-sources-in-VICE)

-## Reviews

-Upon its release, the software was reviewed in a Danish computer magazine.
-As I recall, the gist of the review was that it was a nice achievement but also pretty unusable.

 ## Interword C64 on Youtube

 This guy is pretty nice to the software when you consider the fact that he uncovers several major glitches in less than two minutes: